oqolarte/oblong/content/project/imbentori.md

 1. the ability to snag attention even from a great distance, solitude, truly rare and unique: the perks of being a pall flower
 1. python as a scarf
 1. i withdrew money from the ATM; a big heap---80M
+1. 'tis time for the terrible accumulation of noise of handheld horns and "i slept for a year" quips.
+1. one of the quirks of lycanthropy is the ability to become a weirdwolf.

 {{< btt >}}